About the Author

 Moreover, if your salary and compensation depend upon wRVUs, your physician contract will state so.

-The best way to protect yourself in an employment agreement is to have a contract review specialist look at your contract for you.
 A review specialist will know if your contract includes fair payment terms.
 If it doesn’t, they can help you negotiate the terms to make it more beneficial for you before you sign.

 Finally, if you’re ready to sign a new physician contract, contact Physicians Thrive for contract review now.